 Outline

-The field of education includes a range of professional roles that require comprehensive understanding of the education curriculum and advanced communication skills.
+The field of education includes a range of professional roles that require a comprehensive understanding of the education curriculum and advanced communication skills.

-In this degree you will learn about the field of education from the perspective of someone who isn’t intending to seek registration as a qualified school teacher.
+In this degree, you will learn about the field of education from the perspective of someone who isn’t intending to seek registration as a qualified school teacher.

 You’ll explore core learning areas of the curriculum and learn how to respond to the diverse needs of students.